-I found this recipe for quick and tender breadsticks on a website about a year ago (now defunct) and adapted it to make hamburger and hot dog buns.
+I found this recipe for quick and tender breadsticks on a website many years ago (now defunct) and adapted it to make hamburger and hot dog buns.
 They became a family favorite because they really are quick and soft with a great texture, especially surprising because they are not kneaded.

 The original recipe produced a very wet dough, which I found tough to work with and a bit frustrating.
 My changes included using less water and yeast, more whole grains, and honey instead of sugar.
 With the changes, this recipe makes the best hamburger buns I’ve tried yet (and I’ve tried a lot).
 They are easily shaped into longer buns for hot dogs and sausages, as well as fun homemade pigs in a blanket.